jnava35/Parallel-Random-Walks-for-MitM-Attacks/README.md

 # Running the Project

-1. Set Configuration Parameters
-2. Initialize Spark
+1. Initialize Spark
-3. Load Perturbed Graph
+2. Load Perturbed Graph
-4. Generate Random Walks
+3. Generate Random Walks
-5. Calculate Attack Statistics
+4. Calculate Attack Statistics
-6. Estimate Precision and Recall
+5. Estimate Precision and Recall
-7. Save Attack Statistics
+6. Save Attack Statistics
-8. Stop Spark
+7. Stop Spark
-9. Run the Program:
-10. Analyze Results
+8. Analyze Results

 Next once you have ran the program and have the result you will need to deploy it on aws.
 More info on project here: